4. An illustrative application

 // ---------------------------------------------------------------

-function endSession(&$dConfig,&$dResponse,&$dSession){
+function finSession(&$dConfig,&$dReponse,&$dSession){

 // $dConfig: configuration dictionary

-// $dResponse: dictionary of response page arguments
+// $dReponse: the dictionary of arguments for the response page

 // session registration